 Your individual body type affects the rate of muscle burning and differs from person to person.
 An overweight person with excess fat would probably burn more fat than muscle.
 This is because the body is an intelligent machine and would instead use fat in place of protein, as protein is a functional tissue that works to give us strength and makes us fit, whereas fat is simply bulk energy storage.

-Studies show that during prolonged fasting (or dry fasting ), an obese person burns 2-3 times more protein than a lean person, as there’s simply more fat to burn, and the body would utilize what is more readily available.
+Studies show that during prolonged fasting (or dry fasting ), an obese person burns 2-3 times more fat than a lean person, as there’s simply more fat to burn, and the body would utilize what is more readily available.
 This fasting study shows that although obese subjects have more overall protein, they lose it at a reduced rate than lean subjects.

 Length of dry fast